 I get asked many questions about home monitoring and which monitors are the best to use.
 Unfortunately, many people who are monitoring their blood pressure at home are making common mistakes.
 Because of these mistakes, they are getting inaccurate readings which can throw off their results.

 These errors are increased with a wrist cuff which has prompted me to write this post and get everybody on the right track.
-The good news is, the biggest mistake people make is probably the easiest to fix.
-But be sure to read and follow ALL the steps below, as they are all important for accurate readings (resource).
+The good news is, the biggest mistake people make is probably the easiest to fix (r).

-BP TIP: I’ve uncovered a simple way to lower BP by just breathing.
-It’s FDA approved and The American Heart Association gave it the thumbs up.
-It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure as shown in studies.
-You can check it out in the manufacturer’s website by clicking here.
+BP TIP: Lower BP by just breathing?
+A device is FDA approved and The American Heart Association gave it the thumbs up.
+It simply guides your breathing a few minutes a day which has been proven to lower BP in studies.
+Check it out in the manufacturer’s website by clicking here.

 How To Take Your Blood Pressure With a Wrist Cuff: